[Photo]

 More about Jim in his own words:

 I discovered computers when I was 13.
 My scout troop visited a company that had a minicomputer.
+I remember how proud they were to show us the old wire core memory boards they had recently removed and replaced with solid-state memory.
 We played a Star Trek game (with maps made of ASCII characters on a monochrome CRT -- Klingons were little "K"s).
 Halfway through the game the computer crashed.
 They had to reload the operating system and the game from punched paper tape.
 I knew then what would occupy the rest of my life.

 My life of multimedia crime began in 1979 with the Montevidisco project at Brigham Young University, where I saw my first laserdisc player (an industrial MCA DiscoVision behemoth).
 After fiddling with the remote for a bit, I figured out how to program it to make the kids on the merry-go-round hop back and forth (bonus points if you recognize the laserdisc).
 From that point on I was hooked on random access video.
 I played a very small role in the development of Montevidisco, a ground-breaking language-learning multimedia project that used two Pioneer LD-V8000 players, video overlay cards, and other goodies at the cost of $18,000 per system.
-Now, after 20 years, we can finally achieve most of the same functionality on an $80 DVD-Video player.
+After 20 years we achieved most of the same functionality on an $80 DVD-Video player.

 My various positions at BYU over the course of ten years included Manager of Microcomputer Support for Curriculum, Academic Computer Labs Administrator, Courseware Production Supervisor, Systems Programmer, and TICCIT Courseware Author.
 I developed and taught workshops on multimedia and computer applications, and I also taught a graduate computing course.